vulsdoc/vuls/docs/tips.md

 ubuntu  ubuntu16.04     30 updatable packages
 ```

-If you run vuls in Docker container, you can do below instead of above.
+If you run Vuls in Docker container, you can do below instead of above.

 ### Scan in Docker container